Generally, relevant providers who are ‘existing providers’ have until 1 January 2026 to meet the qualifications standard.

 No |

-The ‘existing provider’ must meet the qualifications standard before they can be authorised and registered to provide personal advice again.
-Unless the existing provider is also an ‘experienced provider’, they can meet the qualifications standard by:
+The ‘existing provider’ must meet the qualifications standard and pass the exam before they can be authorised by an AFS licensee to provide personal advice and be registered with ASIC.
+They can meet the qualifications standard by: